Signed in as:

 ADHD Parent Support Group

-In our workshops, we dive into practical strategies you can use to help your child with:
+In this workshop, we dive into practical strategies you can use to help your child with:

-Check out our calendar below for details on the next workshop.
+Check out our registration page for details on the next workshop and to sign up.
 We look forward to seeing you there!

 Cost per workshop: $75